leverh/react-bookhub-app/README.md

 - **jwt-decode**: A utility for decoding JSON Web Tokens (JWT) to retrieve payload data.
 - **React Lazy Load Image Component**: Optimizes image loading by lazily loading images that are currently in view.
 - **React Router**: Enables navigation between different components, changing the browser URL, and keeping the UI in sync.
+- **CORS(Cross-Origin Resource Sharing)**: A security feature implemented on the server-side to control which origins (i.e., domains) are allowed to access resources on a web page.
+It helps prevent unauthorized access and ensures that requests made from different origins are handled securely.
+CORS headers specify who can access a resource, which HTTP methods are allowed, and which headers can be exposed or modified during cross-origin requests.
+- **PostgreSQL:** An open-source relational database management system (RDBMS) known for its reliability, advanced SQL support, and extensibility.
+It offers data integrity, security features, and scalability, making it a popular choice for a wide range of applications.
+- **Pillow:** Pillow is a popular Python library for image processing and manipulation.
+It provides tools for opening, manipulating, and saving various image file formats.
+Pillow is widely used in Python applications for tasks like resizing, cropping, filtering, and adding text or graphics to images.
 ## Future Development and Ideas

 * Adding a notification system to alert users when a new review has been posted by a person they follow.
 * Set up personal reading lists on users' profiles.
-* Reading target meter- how many books a user picks as a target for the whole year, for example.
+* Reading target meter- number of books a user picks as a target for the whole year, for example.

 ## Credits